near/NEPs/specs/Standards/Tokens/FungibleTokenCore.md

 **High-level explanation**

-Alice needs to issue one transaction to wNEAR contract to transfer 5 tokens (multiplied by precision) to `amm`, specifying her desired destination token (BNNA) & minimum slippage (<2%) in `msg`.
+Alice needs to issue one transaction to wNEAR contract to transfer 5 tokens (multiplied by precision) to `amm`, specifying her desired action (swap), her destination token (BNNA) & minimum slippage (<2%) in `msg`.

 Alice will probably make this call via a UI that knows how to construct `msg` in a way the `amm` contract will understand.
 However, it's possible that the `amm` contract itself may provide view functions which take desired action, destination token, & slippage as input and return data ready to pass to `msg` for `ft_transfer_call`.
 For the sake of this example, let's say `amm` implements a view function called `ft_data_to_msg`.

 Alice needs to attach one yoctoNEAR.
 This will result in her seeing a confirmation page in her preferred NEAR wallet.
 NEAR wallet implementations will (eventually) attempt to provide useful information in this confirmation page, so receiver contracts should follow a strong convention in how they format `msg`.
-As a starting point, we recommend base64-encoded JSON, though contract developers may settle on a different convention in the future.
-We will update this documentation with a new recommendation, if community consenses changes.
+We will update this documentation with a recommendation, as community consenses emerges.

 Altogether then, Alice may take two steps, though the first may be a background detail of the app she uses.